Shubhansh-Simple/React-Canvas/README.md

-# Simple Text based project build on React
+# Simple Canvas Text based project build on React

 ## Installation Guide
 1.)
 Install all necessary packages to run the software